OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/07-using-a-buzzer.md

 // description of what this experiment will accomplish and what we'll learn

-## The Buzzer Element
+### The Buzzer Element
 // should be its own markdown file

 // description of the buzzer: we apply current, it buzzes, have some photos

-## Building the Circuit
+### Building the Circuit

-// build a circuit with a push button input and a buzzer For this circuit we will need a buzzer, an 100 ohm current limiting resistor, and a push button with its debounce circuit setup on a breadboard.
+// build a circuit with a push button input and a buzzer For this experiment, we will be using a push button again for the input and a buzzer for output.
+Pressing the button will make the buzzer buzz.
+For the circuit we will need a buzzer, an 100Ω current limiting resistor, and a push button with its debounce circuit setup on a breadboard.

+#### What You'll Need

+Prepare the following components from your kit:

+* Omega plugged into Arduino Dock
+* USB Micro-B cable for power
+* Breadboard
+* Jumper wires
+* Resistors
+    * 1x 100Ω
+    * 1x 5.1kΩ
+    * 1x 51kΩ
+* 1x 100nF Capacitor
+* 1x Tactile button
+* 1x Buzzer

-### Hooking up the Components
+#### Hooking up the Components

 // in depth wiring details on building the circuit
 // should be pretty straight-forward for the buzzer, look it up online